View All

 Decision trees are created by taking the set of data that the model has to be trained on (decision trees are a part of supervised machine learning).
 This training dataset is to be continuously spliced into smaller data subsets.
 This process is complemented by the creation of an association tree that incrementally gets created side by side in the process of breaking down the data.
 After the machine has finished learning, the creation of a decision tree based on the training dataset that has been provided concludes, and this tree is then returned to the user.

-The central idea behind using a decision tree is to separate the data into two primary regions, the region with the dense population (cluster) or the area, which are empty (or sparse) regions.
+The central idea behind using a decision tree is to separate the data into two primary regions: the region with the dense population (cluster) and the area, which are empty (or sparse) regions.

-Decision Tree classification works on an elementary principle of the divide.
-It conquers where any new example which has been fed into the tree, after going through a series of tests, would be organized and given a class label.
-The algorithm of divide and conquer is discussed in details below:
+Decision Tree classification works on an elementary principle of division.
+It conquers where any new example that has been fed into the tree, after going through a series of tests, would be organized and given a class label.
+The algorithm of divide and conquer is discussed in detail below:

 Divide and conquer